haddasbronfman/cloudland-otel-workshop/README.md

 # cloudland2023-otel-workshop

 A tutorial for monitoring and troubleshooting applications in production using OpenTelemetry.
 In this tutorial, you will create a simple express server, then create a `tracer.js` file that uses OpenTelemetry components and will produce traces from your application.
-In the last step you will see you traces in Jaeger backend.
+In the last step, you will see your traces in Jaeger backend.

 ## Table of Contents